ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

    | Digest                           | SHA 2 - 256 |
    | Diffie-Hellman Group             | Group 14 |
    | Association Life Time (seconds)  | 3600 |
-   {: caption="Table 4.
-List of IPsec (or tunnel) policy parameters to review before configuring the VPN." caption-side="bottom"}
+   {: caption="List of IPsec (or tunnel) policy parameters to review before configuring the VPN." caption-side="bottom"}

    As your requirements might differ, use the values from your deployment.